keefm6776/ij-artefact-sales-site/README.md

         7)  On small screens the search banner was too big, so I have re-ordered the fields in it and changed CSS to make it more suitable.

+        8)  Also on small screens flexbox made the width of the display container for each artefact too narrow so I added a mixin, to make this wider on the smallest screens.

-        8)  On the profile page, the "You are looged in as:" line was too big, mainly on smaller screens, I have changed this to a more appropriate size.
+        9)  On the profile page, the "You are logged in as:" line was too big, mainly on smaller screens, I have changed this to a more appropriate size.
 Also the fields were not centred, so I have used bootstrap to achieve this.

-        9)  I found that when there was no image reference in the database that as you would expect, there was no image shown when the artefact was listed.
+        10)  I found that when there was no image reference in the database that as you would expect, there was no image shown when the artefact was listed.
 When this occurs I have displayed a default image, so that there is an image displyed to match the other listings.

-       10)  Payments - I have tested my payments with Stripe using the following details:
+       11)  Payments - I have tested my payments with Stripe using the following details:

             Card No:        4242 4242 4242 4242
             CCV:            123                     (any three digits)